samuelfaj/backendChallengeV2/README.md

-I strongly believe that better than own the most modern technology we need to think about maintancy.
+I strongly believe that, more important than owning the most modern technology, is thinking about maintainability.

-The best technology with a small number of people that can handle it becomes really expensive and hard to evolve.
+The best technology, if only a few people can handle it, becomes very expensive and hard to evolve.

 The key adopted here is: simplicity.